extremenetworks/Virtual_EXOS/gns3_projects/RSTP_LAB/README.md

 This GNS3 project was made to show a configuration example of how RSTP is configured.
 In this lab there are two VLANs.
 One is the Default VLAN and the other is VOIP.  the VOIP VLAN is using auto-bind.

+*Note: These projects were built for the EXOS-VM_v32.7.2.19.qcow2 image.
+Make verify the image is loaded into GNS3 before you import the project.*

 * [How To: Configure RSTP in Switch Engine (EXOS)]( https://extreme-networks.my.site.com/ExtrArticleDetail?an=000079504)

 Note: This project were built for EXOS-VM_32.7.qcow2 image.
 Make sure the image is loaded into GNS3 before you import the project.